JoeWongSolutions/coloradoTrip/documents/Itinerary.md

   * Estimated travel time from Foolish Craig's Cafe to Museum of Natural History, 10 minutes
   * Tour Museum of Natural History from 9:30 am until 12:30 am
   * Estimated travel time from Museum of Natural History to Lunch, 10 minutes
+  * Estimated Bus cost from Museum to lunch $2.60
 * Lunch at [Mountain Sun and Pub Brewery](http://www.mountainsunpub.com/new/index.html) at 1:00 pm
 * Flatirons
   * Estimated travel time from Lunch to Boulder Mountain Park, 11 minutes